HelloWounderworld/Review-Python/Revisao-Udemy/secao03-Iniciando-na-programacao-com-Python-Logica-de-Programacao-Basica/README.md

 - Use conditionals (if/else): For controlling the flow of your program based on known conditions and making decisions based on variable states or predefined logic.

-## Aula 23 - if, elif e else: entendendo o fluxo do interpretador em condicionais:
+## Aula 23 - if, elif e else: entendendo o fluxo do interpretador em condicionais
 Vamos entender mais ainda sobre blocos.

 Lembra quando foi dito sobre a identação?